Looking for the best induction cooktops in India? Check out our top recommendations based on hands-on testing.

 |Milk tea function doesn’t prevent milk from spilling while boiling.|

 Bajaj Majesty ICX Pearl is yet another top-selling induction cooktop in India.
 It comes with a 1900 watts heating element and has 8 functions.
-They are curry, fry, idili, dosa/roti, milk tea, boil, slow cook and keep warm.
-Price-wise, it falls between that of Amazon Basics and Philips HD4928.
+They are curry, fry, idli, dosa/roti, milk tea, boil, slow cook and keep warm.
+Price-wise, it falls between Amazon Basics and Philips HD4928.

 Its induction base measures around 19cm in diameter.
 However, the heating coil is much smaller in size.

 However, a drawback is that, unlike Amazon Basics, Bajaj’s induction stove doesn’t heat milk in such a way that it avoids spillage.
-The stove runs at 800 Watts and doesn’t change the wattage in between.
+By default, in the milk tea function, the stove runs at 800 Watts and doesn’t reduce the wattage sufficiently in between.
 As a result, 500ml milk gets boiled within just 3-4 minutes and it will spill over if not switched off.
+To overcome this, you will have to set the wattage to a lower level.

 Talking about durability, one of our team members used Bajaj’s induction cooktop in her kitchen.
 She was indeed impressed as she used it for around a decade without any trouble.
 However, after that, it conked off.